MCWipeout/MCWipeoutSite/src/lib/news/season3dates.md

 title: "Season 3 Date Announcements"
 date: "2023-09-11"
 image: "/background-img/newhub.png"
 description: "The dates for Season 3 of MCWipeout are released!
-Here's what you need to know"
+Here's what you need to know."
 ---
 The production of Season 3 is well underway, and we have finally announced the official dates for this season!